Quantum polar stabilizer codes based on polarization of pure quantum channel don't work for quantum computing: Stabilizer construction algorithms of quantum polar stabilizer codes

-According to Theorem \ref{theorem 1}, the more reliable the quantum coordinate channel is, the larger the weight of its corresponding logical $X$ operators is.
-Thus, we can rank quantum coordinate channels according to the weight of their corresponding logical $X$ operators.
+According to Theorem \ref{theorem 1}, if the channel quality of $i$th quantum coordinate channel is worse than that of the $j$th, the weight of the corresponding stabilizer generator of the $i$th must be no less than that of the $j$th.
+Using this, we can rank quantum coordinate channels according to the weight of their corresponding stabilizer generators in a block-by-block way.
 The second algorithm called block selection is based on this ranking.

-For arbitrary stabilizer code, its code distance, which is defined as the minimum weight of its logical operators, determines the number of qubits acted by errors that it can correct.
+For arbitrary stabilizer code, its code distance, which is defined as the minimum weight of its logical operators, determines the number of error qubits it can correct.
 Increasing its code distance will help to improve its error correcting capability.
-According to Corollary \ref{corollary 1}, the weight of the stabilizer generators and the logical operators of QPSC polarizes, thus the more logical qubits (namely, the less stabilizer generators) may lead to smaller code distance.
-Hence, the goal of block selection algorithm is to increase the number of stabilizer generators and the code distance of QPSCs.
-Next, we show how to modify the first algorithm to realize it.
+Given a certain code length, more logical qubits (namely, less stabilizer generators) may lead to smaller code distance.
+Hence, the goal of block selection algorithm is to increase the number of stabilizer generators to increase the code distance of QPSCs.